j-forster/Waziup-Application/docs/pipeline.md

 ![Pipeline Text](img/pipeline_text.png)

-You next step will be to create some more inputs and text elements to fill your application.
+Your next step will be to create some more inputs and text elements to fill your application.
 The next chapter will show you some more pipeline features.

 ---------------------------------